Maliview Wastewater System Infrastructure Upgrade

 Funding

-The CRD is eligible for $1,989,000 in joint federal-provincial funding through the Investing in Canada Infrastructure Program – Rural and Northern Communities Program.
+The CRD has secured $1,989,000 in joint federal-provincial funding through the Investing in Canada Infrastructure Program – Rural and Northern Communities Program.
 This funding will enable completion of upgrades while significantly reducing costs to be covered by local ratepayers.

-Either costs associated with obtaining electoral assent will be borne by the Maliview sewer service area.
+The cost of obtaining elector approval will be paid for by the Maliview sewer service area.